jina-ai/docs/chapters/ranker.rst

 To achieve our objectives, Jina has a family of :term:`Executor` named :term:`Ranker`.
 Jina :term:`Ranker` inherits either the :class:`Match2DocRanker` or the :class:`Chunk2DocRanker`.
-For the :class:`Match2DocRanker`, it re-scores the matches with different mechanism.
-For the :class:`Chunk2DocRanker`, it agggegrates the chunks to documents.
+For the :class:`Match2DocRanker`, it re-scores the matches with different mechanisms.
+For the :class:`Chunk2DocRanker`, it aggegrates the chunks to documents.

 Match2DocRanker